SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearLeastSquaresSolvers.md

 ## Recommended Methods

-`LevenbergMarquardt` is a good choice for most problems.
+The default method `FastShortcutNLLSPolyalg` is a good choice for most problems.
+It is a polyalgorithm that attempts to use a fast algorithm (`GaussNewton`) and if that fails it falls back to a more robust algorithm (`LevenbergMarquardt`).

 ## Full List of Methods